jessicagonzaleznieto/MySQL_Course/Section_StoredRoutines.md

 DEMILITER ; *reassigning the semicolon as the delimeter*

-1*Within the parentheses, you might need to enter parameters; but a procedure can be created without parameters too.*
+1. *Within the parentheses, you might need to enter parameters; but a procedure can be created without parameters too.*
+<br><br>

 **Parameters** *represent certain values that the procedure will use to complete the calculation it is supposed to execute*